-A client can be either an embedded client, which resides on the same machine as Fortify Static Code Analyzer, or a standalone client, which is independent of Fortify Static Code Analyzer.
+A client can be either an embedded client, which is part of the Fortify Static Code Analyzer distribution, or a standalone client, which is independent of Fortify Static Code Analyzer.

-Within an SCA and Apps installation, the files used to create ScanCentral SAST sensors and embedded clients are the same.
+Within a Fortify Static Code Analyzer installation, the files used to create ScanCentral SAST sensors and embedded clients are the same.
 The only difference is how you invoke their functionality from the command line.
 To use ScanCentral SAST as a sensor, you run ScanCentral SAST using the worker command.
 To use ScanCentral SAST as a client to initiate a scan, you invoke it using the start command.
 Sensor functionality depends on Fortify Static Code Analyzer.
 So, you can have a standalone client, but not a standalone sensor.